Kotlin/kotlinx-rpc/GETTING_STARTED.md

 In this section, we will go through the main parts of the API that kRPC provides in runtime without a relation to a particular RPC protocol.
-Core concepts and terminology will be explained here and shown on examples.
+Core concepts and terminology will be explained here and demonstrated with examples.

 ### Services

-Services are the centerpiece of the library.
+Services are the centerpieces of the library.
-Service is an interface annotated with the `RPC` annotation, and contains a set of methods and fields that can be executed or accessed remotely.
+A service is an interface annotated with the `RPC` annotation, and contains a set of methods and fields that can be executed or accessed remotely.
-Simple service can be declared as follows:
+A simple service can be declared as follows:

 ```kotlin
 interface MyService : RPC {